Quansight/Quansight-website/apps/labs/posts/free-threaded-gc-3-14.md

     />
   </figure>

-For the “gc_big” benchmark. the collection is being triggered manually and so the “rss threshold” optimization has no effect.
+For the “gc_big” benchmark, the collection is being triggered manually and so the “rss threshold” optimization has no effect.
 However the pre-fetch optimization shows more benefit here.
 That’s likely because the object graph created by this benchmark contains many large list objects and the pre-fetch